conorbmurphy/galvanizereference/README.md

 * `GraphX`: library for manipulating graphs
 * `Cluster managers`: Spark can run over a variety of cluster managers such as Hadoop YARN and Apache Mesos

 **Resilient distributed datasets (RDDs)** are Spark’s main programming abstraction.
 RDDs represent a collection of items distributed across many compute nodes that can be manipulated in parallel.
 RDDs are immutable.
 Spark Core provides many APIs for building and manipulating these collections.
 Use RDDs when you need low-level transformations and actions on your data and are working with unstructured or schema-less data.
+Think of RDDs like a set of instructions rather than stores of data.

 There are two types of operations on your data.
 A **transformation** like `filter` or `map` return a new RDD.
 Its evaluation is **lazy** so it does not take place immediately.
 Rather, an **action** triggers the execution of your transformations.
 This includes operations such as `take` or `collect`.
+If you do not persist your data using `cache`, you will have to recalculate your RDD entirely for each new action.

 Here's some starter code: